How to Clone Using HTTPS in Git?

 When we look at the repository through the browser, we find there is a sub-menu for cloning.
 There will be a couple of options, such as using a desktop application, downloading ZIP archive, and also copying addresses per protocol.
 The image below shows the default view with an HTTPS address on GitHub.

-git clone whith HTTPS – saving credentials
+git clone whith HTTPS – personal access token

 To freely use such a cloned repository, i.e. to perform pull and push operations, we must enter our password each time to verify the connection.
 This can be cumbersome, so Git configuration allows you to remember the credentials.
 To do this, we need to set the appropriate value of the attribute credential.helper in the local Git configuration.
 I will just add that this option exists since version 1.7.10, so since 2012, which is quite a long time.